tomwolfgang/university-books-concordance/README.md

 # Disclaimers:

-- At first I had time to create clean code - but as the project deadline approached, as usual, I had to take some (many) shortcuts.

 - Use it at your own risk - I am not reliable for anything

 - If you do use it for your own University project - please don't just change variables and submit - because you will be caught...
 Use it only to help you understand how one may approach such a task.

-- Why .NET (C#) and not Java?
-Good question - mainly to ease the UI development

 # Screenshots